Table of Contents[Hide][Show]

 Can You Uber Outside a City Center?

 Probably.
-This will vary based on your location but as of 2021, ride sharing is very common and I’ve found it to be pretty widely available everywhere.
+This will vary based on your location but ride sharing is very common and I’ve found it to be pretty widely available everywhere.
 That said, if you’re in a very small town or suburban area (I had a Lyft driver once refer to my house as “deep in the suburbs”) you might experience delays, since the apps will match you with drivers who are physically close to you.

 Uber and Lyft both allow you to schedule a ride in advance.
 That usually does the trick if you’re ride sharing from somewhere more out of the way or less populated.